PoorHttp/PoorWSGI/doc/documentation.rst

             raise HTTPException(HTTP_BAD_REQUEST)
         return "Some message", "text/plain"

-Or you would stop with specific response.
-Instead of status code, just use Response object.
+Or you want to stop with a specific response.
+Instead of a status code, just use Response object.

 .. code:: python